willdiroll/UnityAssetStore/README.md

 		$ Finished!

 ## CHECK WHAT POPULATED INTO THE DATABASE (OPTIONAL)
-In roly-united/UnityAssetStore
+In cmd.exe, navigate to roly-united/UnityAssetStore

-	Create a superuser for the locally-hosted website:
+	Create a superuser for the locally-hosted website in cmd.exe:
 	$ python manage.py createsuperuser

-	Now follow the commandline prompts to create super user credentials
+	Now follow the command line prompts to create super user credentials

-In roly-united/UnityAssetStore/main
+In cmd.exe, navigate to roly-united/UnityAssetStore/main

 	Comment out scrape() call:
 	In scraper.py, scroll to the bottom and make sure the call to "scrape()" is commented out